kevyJose/AVC-Project_ENGR101/README.md

 Challenges / conflicts of this week:
     - Assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress.
+    - Making the functions work together...smart collaboration/communication NEEDED!

 Due this week:
     - Project progress check (Wiki discussion etc)